hyperledger/bevel/platforms/hyperledger-indy/configuration/README.md

 To run the playbooks, following are the pre-requisites.
 1. Ansible 2.8.2 with jmespath installed (a docker image can be made from this [Dockerfile](../../shared/images/ansibleSlave.Dockerfile)).
 2. Ansible controller configured like this [sample](../../shared/inventory) inventory settings.
-3. One Managed Kubernetes cluster for each organization (currently EKS tested so you need **AWS cli** credentials).
+3. One Managed Kubernetes cluster for each organization (currently Indy is only tested on Kubernetes 1.16 and also you need **AWS cli** credentials).
 4. A Hashicorp Vault installation for each organization which is initiated and unsealed.
 The Vault IP Address should be accessible from this machine (where the playbook is run), and the Vault root token is available.
 5. A Git User with write access to all the branches in the chosen Git repository.
 This user should be a service user and not a federated user.
 6. Edited and saved network.yaml with all fields populated according to your requirements.
 A Sample network.yaml can be found [here](./samples/network-indyv3.yaml)